7 Habits to Lose Belly FatJul 28, 2022

 Replace the above with fresh fruit, veggies, single-serving packages of nuts, and other healthy unprocessed snacks.

-I'm not suggesting you abstain from a heaping platter of chips and salsa; however, if the urge to indulge arises, get this snack delivered to your home or enjoy at a restaurant.
+I'm not suggesting you abstain from a heaping plate of chips and salsa; however, you should practice moderation when it comes to fun foods.

 Fit people make exercise a priority.